-CAUTION: When replacing brake pads and rotors, use only Bendix[®] brand replacement pads and rotors and/or those approved by the OEM.
-Non-approved replacement disc pads or rotors can cause excess wear to brake components, and can increase the risk of rotors cracking, etc.
+CAUTION: When replacing brake pads and rotors, use only Bendix® brand replacement pads and rotors and/or those approved by the OEM.
+Non-approved replacement disc pads or rotors can cause excessive wear on brake components; can increase the risk of rotor cracking; may reduce levels of safety; and invalidate the brake warranty.